savonet/ocaml-pulseaudio/README.md

 ocaml-pulseaudio

-This package contains an O'Caml interface for PulseAudio client library, otherwise known as pulseaudio.
+This package contains an OCaml interface for PulseAudio client library, otherwise known as pulseaudio.